pj4533/OpenPics/README.md

 * Support showing information about results (current page, total pages)
 * Support iPad portait orientation
 * Support iPhone
-* Support sharing (have a nice class for Tumblr, need to add it)
 * Support loading higher res images, if the Provider supports it

 ## How To Run